Key Industry Sectors

 Washington County offers a variety of farms for every member of your family.
-Value-added products and events and attractions can be found at many of these farms.
+Value-added products and events and attractions can be found at many of these local farms.

-Washington County is home to several wineries and breweries.
+Washington County is home to several wineries and breweries and distilleries.
 The Antietam Wine Trail stretches across Washington County attracting visitors and citizens to local events.

 Washington County is ranked FIRST for sales of fruits, trees, and berries in the State of Maryland.

-Washington County has an agritourism app that allows the user to search local farms for products, what’s in season, ag-related events, and local wine and ale trails.
-This app is meant to encourage citizens to eat local and contribute to the agriculture community.
+Washington County has an Agritourism app that allows the user to search local farms for products, what’s in season, ag related events and local wine and ale trails.
+This app is designed to encourage citizens to eat local and contribute and experience the agricultural community

 - Palmyra Farms – dairy and cheeses